-Stress Fracture in Heel
+Stress Fracture Definition

-How to Know What’s Causing Your Foot Pain
+How to Diagnose Your Foot Pain

 - If the pain is at its worst with your first few steps in the morning, then lessens as you get moving but returns after you stop, plantar fasciitis is more likely the cause.